 Jim Kaese is a best-selling author, accomplished corporate entrepreneur, and former nationally-ranked and sponsored triathlete.

 In 2004, Jim authored The Athletic-Minded Traveler: Where to Work Out and Stay When Fitness is a Priority.
-The 485-page book quickly climbed sales charts and became an Amazon.com best–selling travel guide.
-The groundbreaking resource sold well beyond the traditional book markets, including 500+ Jamba Juice stores, multiple sport retailers such as Lucy and Title 9, and hundreds of bicycle and running shops.
+The 485-page book quickly climbed sales charts and became an Amazon.com best selling travel guide.
+The groundbreaking resource sold well beyond the traditional book markets, including 500+ Jamba stores, multiple sport retailers such as Lucy and Title 9, and hundreds of bicycle and running shops.

 In addition to leading the Athletic-Minded Traveler team, Jim is widely recognized as the leading authority in the healthy-travel marketplace.
-Active.com and Triathlete have claimed him as their “travel expert”, Health has recognized him as a “Healthy Hotel Expert”, and other national/international media frequently solicit Jim’s opinions on travel and fitness trends, including the Washington Post, USA Today, MSNBC, Chicago Tribune, Forbes, Self, Inc., and many others.
+Active.com and Triathlete have claimed him as their “travel expert”, Health has recognized him as a “Healthy Hotel Expert”, and other national/international media frequently solicit Jim’s opinions on travel and fitness trends, including the Washington Post, USA Today, MSNBC, Chicago Tribune, Forbes, Self, and many others.
 He also shares his expertise in a consultant capacity for a wide range of hotel, gym, and fitness projects.
 Most recently, Jim has lead the fitness/wellness strategy for EVEN Hotels, IHG's new healthy lifestyle hotel brand and first of its kind.
-He also serves on its Wellness Advisory Board.
+He serves on its Wellness Advisory Board (along with serving on other companies' Boards).

-When he's not racking up frequent flier miles, Jim enjoys building Lego castles, surviving roller coasters, and watching La Liga games and Batman TV reruns, with his young daughter and son.
+When he's not racking up frequent flier miles, Jim enjoys surviving roller coasters, watching classic movies, and eating french fries (occasionally) with his adolescent daughter and son.

 Jim earned a B.S. in Finance from Indiana University's Kelley School of Business and a J.D. from DePaul University College of Law in Chicago.